HORSE & MUSKET SERIES UPDATESIn September 2021, we released new, updated editions of all the Horse & Musket titles. Here's what's different:

 New Scenario Books: Every scenario diagram has been redone from scratch, and will now include most of the unit set-up information as part of the diagram itself.
 No more going through long lists of hexes and units every time you want to set something up.
 This visual approach will also make it easier to browse the dozens of scenarios and determine, at a glance, the essential nature of the situation.

-Easier Storage: The base game box is, to put it mildly, a bit overstuffed.
-To make it easier to close the lid, we're shipping the base game out in TWO boxes bundled together.
+Easier Storage: The original base game box was, to put it mildly, a bit overstuffed.
+To make it easier to close the lid, we're shipping the base game out in a two-inch box.

 As you can see, we are essentially re-doing everything that comes in the box for every title.
 This means that we can't really provide a simple "upgrade kit", especially given our razor-thin margins.
 At the same time, we want to try and do right by those folks who already own previous titles, and who enabled the series' success.